grokify/go-nist-sp-800-53/README.md

 Go SDK for NIST SP 800-53.

 It provides high-level functions to access OSCAL data published by NIST.
-Notably:
+Notably, it:

-1. it provides higher-level functions to automate use cases
+1. provides higher-level functions to automate use cases
-2. it converts between various conrrol ID formats, e.g. NIST and OSCAL, with and without sort formatting
+2. converts between various conrrol ID formats, e.g. NIST and OSCAL, with and without sort formatting
-3. it combines source data from NIST with the structs provided by Defense Unicorns
+3. combines source data from NIST with the structs provided by Defense Unicorns
+4. renders control documentation from OSCAL

 ## Credits